 Septum piercing is another increasingly popular style of nose piercing.
-The septum is the bone and cartilage that divides the nose.
+Septum is the bone that divides the nose.
 Although it is called a septum piercing, only the flesh at the front of the nose is pierced.

 Caring for a septum piercing is slightly more difficult since it is such a delicate area.
-During the first two weeks, the piercing has to be cleaned with a sea salt solution for 5 to 10 minutes at least twice a day.
+During the first two weeks, the piercing has to be cleaned with a sea salt solution for at least twice a day.

 Piercings in and around the mouth are becoming increasingly popular.
-They heal faster than other body piercings, but they also have a tendency to swell so oral piercings are usually done with the help of longer jewellery.
+They heal faster than other body piercings, but they also have a tendency to swell.
+In order to avoid this, oral piercings are done with the help of longer jewellery.
 Oral piercing jewellery should not be changed for at least six to eight weeks or until complete healing has taken place.

 Navel piercings are done either at the bottom or the upper curve of the navel.
 Proper care must be taken and the piercing should be handled very gently to avoid tearing the flesh.
 Aftercare includes cleaning the area with sea salt solutions at least twice a day for the first two we